The Földiklinik in Hinterzarten

 Indications

-Limbs, breast, head/neck, genitals after cancer treatments and cancer recurrence as well as after surgeries.
+Limbs, chest, head/neck, genitals following cancer treatments and cancer recurrences as well as after surgeries.

 Complex Vascular Malformations:

-• with chylous effusions of the thoracic and abdominal cavity; reflux.
+- with chylous effusions of the thoracic and abdominal cavities; reflux.

-• edema in context of rheumatic/orthopedic/neurological diseases and Complex Regional Pain Syndrome (CRPS/Sudeck's Disease).
+- Oedema in the course of rheumatic/orthopaedic/neurological diseases and Complex Regional Pain Syndrome (CRPS).

 Diagnostics

-• Internal medical clinical-physical examination and laboratory testing
+- Internal clinical physical examination and laboratory tests

-• Sonography of the abdomen, thyroid and soft tissues
+- Ultrasound of the abdomen, thyroid, and soft tissues

 Research

-The European Research and Development Association of Lymphology (EFFL e.V.) supports clinical research projects and participates in various cooperations and basic research projects.
+The European Research and Funding Association of Lymphology (EFFL) supports clinical research projects and participates in diverse collaborations and fundamental research projects.

 Certificates

-The goal of quality management is continuous improvement of services through optimal use of available resources and achieving the highest possible patient satisfaction.
+The aim of quality management is the continuous improvement of services, making the optimal use of available resources, and achieving the highest possible patient satisfaction.

-The Földi Clinic - International Center for Lymphology - has successfully met quality management criteria since 2004.
-Currently, the Földi Clinic is certified according to ISO 9001 and QMS-Reha.
+The Földiklinik - international centre for lymphology - has been successfully meeting quality management criteria since 2004.
+Currently, the Földiklinik is certified according to ISO 9001 and QMS-Reha.

 Stoßwellentherapie